Hong-Bo/github-tutorial/README.md

 ### Using GitHub

 You can create a repository on GitHub following the simple creation instructions.
-Do not forget initialize your repository with a README.
+Do not forget initializing your repository with a README.

 ### From local files using cmd lines